shanecelis/seawisphunter/_posts/2015-01-06-graphcraft.markdown

 6. Select the edge and scale, rotate, or translate it to one's liking.
 7. Adjust the edge's count so that multiple segments of the snake will be created.
 8. Add a constructor by selecting the menu item `Components->GraphCraft->Construct Graph`.
+Hit play to construct.

 Please see
 [Mockup Monday #34](http://seawisphunter.com/mockup%20monday/2015/01/05/mockup-monday-34-graphcraft-for-unity3d/)